Technosorcery/silver-telegram/docs/PRD.md

 **License**: FSL (Functional Source License)

 - Source-available with non-compete restriction
-- Self-hosting for personal/internal use unrestricted—no artificial feature limits
+- Self-hosting for personal/internal use unrestricted, with no artificial feature limits
 - Converts to Apache 2.0 two years after each release
 - Honest about being source-available, not “open source”